jsf3467v/causal-inference-nhanes/README.md

 - **[report.html](report.html)** is the full rendered report with every figure, table, and the reasoning behind each check.
 Self-contained, open it in any browser.
+- **[Interactive dashboard](https://public.tableau.com/app/profile/a.keith/viz/ActivityandMortalityChart/Dashboard1)** is an exploratory Tableau companion showing the descriptive, unadjusted patterns in the cohort.
+The adjusted causal analysis lives in the report.
 - **`tables/`** holds every CSV the report reads, one per analysis.
 - **`figures/`** holds the calibration, importance, balance, and distribution plots.